JeffersonLab/smoothness/README.md

 | DB_SERVICE               | Oracle Service name to use to connect to DB from app and from TestOracleConnection utility                                                                                                                                                                                                                                         |

 ## Build
-This [Java 17](https://adoptium.net/) project uses the [Gradle 7](https://gradle.org/) build tool to automatically download dependencies and build the project from source:
+This [Java 17](https://adoptium.net/) project (compiled to Java 11 bytecode) uses the [Gradle 7](https://gradle.org/) build tool to automatically download dependencies and build the project from source:

 ```
 git clone https://github.com/JeffersonLab/smoothness